beavertronics/Swerve/README.md

-# 2025-REEFSCAPE-5970
+# Beavertronics Swerve
-Swerve code for 5970, using the Swerve library YAGSL.
+This is the Swerve code for 5970, using the Swerve library YAGSL.
 In addition to normal Swerve, this project also includes Swank and Swar -- both normal Swar and four-steer Swar (FS-Swar).